Nicky6Fingers/trash2.0/reflections.md

 I learned a few things during this lesson

--general use information about the terminal
+- general use information about the terminal

--logging into GitHub through the terminal
+- logging into GitHub through the terminal

--pulling out a file and edit it in Code and then "push" it out back to github
+- pulling out a file and edit it in Code and then "push" it out back to github

 ## What is Terminal / Why Care?